OathWall

 Copy your credentials

-After saving, Twitter will display your Client ID and Client Secret.
-Copy them now — the secret won't be shown again.
+After saving, Twitter displays your Client ID and Client Secret.
+Copy them — the secret won't be shown again.

 The Client Secret is shown only once.
-If you lose it, you'll need to regenerate it, which invalidates the previous one.
+If lost, you'll need to regenerate it.

 Microsoft

 Microsoft Sign-In is powered by Azure Active Directory.
-You'll register an application in the Azure portal and get a Client ID (Application ID) and a Client Secret.
-Oathwall uses the common tenant endpoint, which supports both personal Microsoft accounts and work/school accounts.
+Register an application in the Azure portal to get a Client ID and Client Secret.
+Oathwall uses the common tenant — supports personal and work/school Microsoft accounts.

 Required fields